How To Add Charts And Graphs To WordPress

 - Scatter chart

-WordPress Visualizer is also flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match the look and feel of your website.
-Various options are available for each chart that let you customize their look.
+The plugin is also flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match the look and feel of your website.
+Several options are available for each chart that allow you to customize their settings.

-Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross platform portability to iPhones, iPads and Android devices.
-Your web visitors can see your charts and graphs on their mobile device browsers without having to install any extra plugins.
+Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross-platform portability to iPhones, iPads and Android devices.
+Your visitors can see your charts and graphs on their mobile web browsers without requiring the installation of any additional software.

-Inside your WordPress dashboard, select Plugins > Add New from the navigation sidebar menu …
+From your WP dashboard, select Plugins > Add New from the dashboard menu …

 Once the plugin has been activated, click on Library …

-You can also get to the plugin’s ‘library’ screen by selecting Media > Visualizer Library from your dashboard menu …
+You can get to the plugin’s ‘library’ screen by choosing Media > Visualizer Library in the dashboard menu …

-To add a new graph or chart to the library, click on ‘Add New’ …
+To add a chart or graph to the Visualizer library, click on ‘Add New’ …

-An image gallery displaying all of the default types of charts available will come up on your screen.
+A visual gallery displaying all of the built-in kinds of graphs and charts available will come up on your screen.

 Your selected graph/chart type will pop up in a new window.